Nurturing a culture of trust

 - The Board of Directors holds regular meetings once a month and extraordinary meetings as necessary, and is responsible for important decision-making and regular reports on matters related to management.
 In addition, operating officers make reports on business operations on a regular basis to the Board.

 The “Regulations of Board of Directors” stipulate that a director who has a special interest in a resolution of the Board of Directors may not participate in said resolution.
-Furthermore, these regulations stipulate that any business which may cause a conflict of interest between the Company and directors, including directors conducting business with competing entities, business involving the Company and directors, business involving the Company with the director acting as a third party, and any debt guarantees provided for directors, shall be subject to the approval of the Board of Directors. - The Nomination and Remuneration Committee is an advisory body for the Board of Directors, in order to secure objectivity, transparency, and fairness of the procedures related to the nomination, remuneration, etc. of directors and enhance corporate governance.
-The committee comprises all independent Outside Directors and an equivalent or below number of Representative Directors, etc.
+Furthermore, these regulations stipulate that any business which may cause a conflict of interest between the Company and directors, including directors conducting business with competing entities, business involving the Company and directors, business involving the Company with the director acting as a third party, and any debt guarantees provided for directors, shall be subject to the approval of the Board of Directors. - The Nomination and Remuneration Committee is an advisory body for the Board

-- The company has established the Management Council and two operation councils - the Business Operation Council and the Technology Operation Council - to facilitate prompt and flexible decision-making on matters related to daily business operations to the extent they are authorized by the Board of Directors.
+The Nomination and Remuneration Committee met 4 times in fiscal 2023 with all members (comprising 2 Inside Directors and 5 Outside Directors) in attendance. - The company has established the Management Council and two operation councils - the Business Operation Council and the Technology Operation Council - to facilitate prompt and flexible decision-making on matters related to daily business operations to the extent they are authorized by the Board of Directors.
 Participation of directors in the Management Council and the two operation councils are limited to a certain level, so that the functions of decision-making and supervising such decision-making are divided and clarification is made for the responsibilities and authority for these functions.
 Moreover, the Management Council is responsible for the function of discussing in advance the important issues to be decided by the Board of Directors.

 - The Risk Management Committee is held once every quarter and on an ad hoc basis as necessary whenever any material risk has arisen.
 It examines and determines the establishment, amendment or abolishment of internal rules on risk management and risk prevention plans, etc., and discusses and decides on the implementation policies and specific measures for risk management, among other things.